 Though Blockchain is not so matured enough in the industry, it is still going to cause disruption in the market.

-- If you’re a developer who has started career recently then it is good to get a certification in Blockchain platform like Hyper Ledger.
+- If you’re a developer who has started a career recently, then it is good to get a certification in a Blockchain platform like Hyper Ledger.

 Blockchain will have career opportunities in banking, cryptography, economics, e-commerce, etc.

-Thus, Blockchain is a gem and jewel in the platform of storing, validating, authorizing and transacting online in this world where the final and biggest question is on the question on trust!
+Thus, Blockchain is a gem and jewel in the platform of storing, validating, authorizing, and transacting online in this world where the final and biggest question is on the question of trust!